Floralens: a Deep Learning Model for the Portuguese Native Flora: Methods

 The model obtained by GAMLV is a 65-layer deep CNN, with the structure partially illustrated in Figure~\ref{fig:automl_cnn} for the TF Lite version, in terms of the input/initial layers (a), intermediate layers (b), and final/output layers (c).
-Each box in the image represents a type of neuron in the CNN, working as a function that takes a multi-dimensional (e.g., 2D, 3D, ...) vector, known as a tensor, and produces an output vector (output tensor).
-This function is parameterized by internal weights repeatedly adjusted using techniques such as back-propagation as part of an iterative training process.
-CNNs use a particular family of functions called convolutions, which are especially suited for detecting image features (e.g., edges).
-In the simplest type of convolution, operating over 2D matrices, each position in the output vector called a feature map, is the dot product of a sliding window over the input matrix with a filter defined by the internal weights of the neuron.
+Each box in the diagram represents a neuron type in the CNN.
+A neuron processes a multi-dimensional vector (a tensor) and outputs another tensor.
+Its internal weights are adjusted iteratively using backpropagation during training.
+CNNs utilize a particular family of functions called convolutions, which are especially suited for detecting image features (e.g., edges).
+In the simplest type of convolution, operating over 2D matrices, each position in the output vector, designated a feature map, is the dot product of a sliding window over the input matrix with a filter defined by the internal weights of the neuron.
 For details, see for instance Chapter 9 of~\cite{Goodfellow-et-al-2016}.